Refugee employment

 Refugee employment refers to the employment of refugees.
 Gaining access to legal paid work can be a requirement for asylum status or citizenship in a host country and may be done with or without the assistance of non-governmental organizations.
 In some specific cases, refugees may also be given work by NGO's while en route to their intended destination (so working a country in between the intended destination country and the origin country).
 The latter may occur, if the intended destination country have closed their borders to migrants, and if staying in the origin country isn't an option either (i.e. due to lack of economic opportunities, climate change impact or insecurity in the origin country).

 Refugee workforce integration

 Refugees are often faced with under-employment, unemployment and employment in informal economy.
 In this sense, many researchers and practitioners call for not just simple refugee employment, but a successful refugee workforce integration.
 Refugee workforce integration is understood to be a process in which refugees engage in economic activities (employment or self-employment), which are commensurate with individuals' professional goals and previous qualifications and experience, and provide adequate economic security and prospects for career advancement.

-These barriers are sometimes called the canvass ceiling, by analogy to the glass ceiling for women.
+These barriers are sometimes called the canvas ceiling, by analogy to the glass ceiling for women.